torvalds/linux/Documentation/networking/netdev-features.rst

 verbatim.
 Today's devices add multiple features and bugs (read: offloads) that relieve an OS of various tasks like generating and checking checksums, splitting packets, classifying them.
-Those capabilities and their state are commonly referred to as netdev features in Linux kernel world.
+Those capabilities and their state are commonly referred to as netdev features in GNU/Linux kernel world.

 There are currently three sets of features relevant to the driver, and one used internally by network core: